saucelabs/sauce-docs/docs/ci/jenkins.md

 Jenkins populates the `SELENIUM_PLATFORM`, `SELENIUM_VERSION`, `SELENIUM_BROWSER`, and `SELENIUM_DRIVER` environment variables for each combination you specified and runs the tests in parallel.

-## Publish Test Status to Sauce Labs
+## Publishing Test Status to Sauce Labs

 The Sauce plugin for Jenkins will also mark the Sauce jobs as passed or failed, but you need to configure Jenkins to parse the test results.